Fewsats/proxy402-docs/docs/getting-started/paying-for-content.md

 # Paying for Monetized Content

-In this section, we'll see how to pay for the test URL we created earlier.
-We'll use the Proxy402 client from the GitHub repository to make payments on the Base Sepolia testnet.
+In this section, we'll walk through paying for monetized content (URLs or files), understanding how to handle test versus production payments, and how to use access credits.
+We'll use the Proxy402 client from the GitHub repository.

 ## Setting Up the Client